coderefinery/git-intro/_episodes/05-undoing.md

 - Inspect the new situation with `git status` and `git diff`.

-## Be considerate when modifying committed changes

-Indeed, Git lets you do marvelous things with history.
-This is all fine and well as long as you are modifying commits that you are not sharing with others.
-When you start collaborating with other people it will cause a lot of grief to others if you change things that are already public and have been used.

-In short: **if you change commits that other people depend on, you will lose friends!**

-More in this after we learn Git remotes.

 ### Questions

 - What happens if you accidentally remove a tracked file with `git rm`, is it gone forever?